sugarkube/sugarkube/examples/vars/README.md

 tightly coupled to each project you work on.

 ## Usage in kapps
-Kapps receive each value as environment variables, prefixed by the basename of of the file containing the variable.
+Kapps receive each value as environment variables, prefixed by the basename
+of the file containing the variable.
 The exception is the file `values.yaml` which are passed without any prefix.
 All variable names are upper-cased and have hyphens converted to underscores.